fifth-postulate/group-theory-with-gap/manuscript/Burnside.md

 >
 > Here {$$}X^{g}{/$$} is defined as {$$}\{x \in X | x \cdot g = x\}{/$$}.

-Before we proof Burnsides' lemma we will show how the lemma can be used count combinatorial objects.
+Before we proof Burnside's lemma we will show how the lemma can be used count combinatorial objects.

 ## Necklaces